RetroGawd/granblue-fantasy-relink-ragnarok-ultrawide/README.md

 ### IF you notice graphical glitches around your Quest Log...
 1. Remove all mods.
-2. Run a file repair on Steam
+2. Verify integrity on Steam
 3. Install mod again

 ### Core fixes — make ultrawide work (leave these on)